AlexRS90/blog-app/README.md

 ## Milestone 1:

-✅ Created a new rails app.
+✅ Created a new rails app. <br>
-✅ Followed gitflow
+✅ Followed gitflow <br>
-✅ Setup PostgreSQL database.
+✅ Setup PostgreSQL database. <br>
 ✅ For each URL I created:
  - A route.
  - Action in the correct controller.
  - A view file.